sesave/ts-quiz-app/README.md

 ## Summary

-Welcome to the Chat Quiz App Backend repository!
+Welcome to the Chat Quiz App repository!
 This frontend module, developed using React and Next.js, powers the interactive and dynamic features of the Chat Quiz App.

 ## Tecnologies
 - React